plattysoft/Beret/README.md

 - Open it on Android Studio
 - Compile and install the things module to your Dev Kit
 - Optional: Compile and install the mobile module into a phone or tablet to be used as editor

-There is a plan to include a system image of Android Things as well so you just need to flash it.

 # Available Blocks